 We welcome high school and college students to submit an inquiry to shadow one of our many local area pharmacists practicing in distinct areas of pharmacy.
 We offer shadowing experiences in the areas of pharmacy listed below.

 *Due to COVID-19, hospital pharmacist shadowing is heavily restricted and mostly not possible.
 However, the NEOMED team will do their best to honor every request.

 Upon your inquiry submission, you will receive an email from Dr. Abdlrasul with further details about your shadowing experience.
+Please review the onboarding requirements for our partners Cleveland Clinic Foundation, SUMMA, and University Hospitals.
 Read more below about the different areas of interest to narrow your choice: